 Although it has been disestablished in Wales and Northern Ireland, the Anglican Church is still the state church of England.
 Similarly the (Presbyterian) Church of Scotland is recognised as the national church of Scotland and, like the Church of England, has the monarch at its head.
 We wish to see both churches disestablished.
 Continuing establishment gives rise to and allows many of the inequalities and instances of discrimination we detail across our website, including in education, in matters of equality and human rights, in public service provision and in the fact that bishops sit as of right in the House of Lords.

-Disestablishment would include a separation of church and state so that the Head of State is not also Head of the Church of England, and an end to other constitutional entanglements between the state and the Church.
+Disestablishment would include a separation of church and state so that the Head of State is not also Head of the Church of England or Church of Scotland, and an end to other constitutional entanglements between the state and the Church.